otrv4/otrv4-prekey-server/otrv4-prekey-server.md

    `KDF(0x09 ∥ prekey_mac_k || message id ∥ N ∥ prekeys, 64)`

 ```
-Message ID (BYTE)
+Message type (BYTE)
-  This message has ID 0x04.
+  This message has type 0x04.

+Sender's instance tag (INT)
+  The instance tag of the person sending this message.

 N (BYTE)
    The number of prekey messages present in this message.